penao7/DevOps-with-Kubernetes/README.md

 # Devops with Kubernetes

-These are application made for [Devops with Kubernetes](https://devopswithkubernetes.com) course.
-In this course I built three different projects.
-Secrets for the applications are mainly handled by using [Sealed secrets](https://github.com/bitnami-labs/sealed-secrets) and monitoring using [Prometheus](https://prometheus.io/) together with [Grafana](https://grafana.com/).
+In this [course](https://devopswithkubernetes.com) I built three different projects:

 ## [The Main App](main_app)